 Number of People and Pets

-Animals and humans expel water through their bodies by breathing and sweating.
+Animals and humans expel water through various crevices on their bodies.
 We can increase the level of humidity of a room, albeit very slightly, just by sneezing, talking, coughing, breathing, and wheezing.
 For every four to five people you should add five pints to your calculations.

 Bathrooms attract bacteria and mold more than any other room.
 Washing your hands, running steamy showers, and flushing the toilet all increase the RH level of your bathroom.
 For a bathroom dehumidifier, it is best to add five to ten pints to your calculations.

 Choose a Desiccant Dehumidifier for a Cooler Environment

 There are two basic types of dehumidifiers: desiccant and refrigerant.
 Although desiccant dehumidifiers have lower capacity ratings, they are more efficient in lower temperatures than refrigerant dehumidifiers.
 Therefore, it is best to use such units where temperatures fall below 65 degrees Fahrenheit (18 degrees Celsius).
 Also, desiccant dehumidifiers are quieter than refrigerant models.

 Pick a Refrigerant Dehumidifier for a Hot and Humid Space

 If you experience very hot and humid temperatures, a refrigerant dehumidifier will best suit your needs.
 They have a higher capacity rating and are more suited to higher temperatures due to their efficiency.

 If you operate your refrigerant dehumidifier in temperatures below 65 degrees Fahrenheit, frost may form on the evaporator coils, thus disrupting the proper functioning of this unit.